10 Types Of Marketing Emails You Should Be Sending

 You can provide freebies for customers who contribute to the reviews.
 Giving free offers to customers makes them happy.
 To offer gifts, choose those that aren't expensive/ won't cost the business a loss and need no shipping costs.

 You can use email marketing for shopping cart abandonment reminders to boost and improve sales.
 When clients put products in the carts and then leave your site without making a purchase, you should send an abandoned cart email.
 You can entice them to complete the purchase process by including discounts.

 Lead nurturing emails help the marketer and sales teams understand their clients better.
 These emails contain content such as blog posts, webinars, eBooks, or discounted service offerings.
 These emails can also inform your customer about what’s happening within your organization and what you are offering.

 This is inbound marketing 101.
 Inbound marketing is all about creating relevant information to the client’s needs, what they expect from you, what they want, and what you have to deliver—this kind of marketing aids clients in defining your business.

 10. Transactional Emails

 A transactional email is sent to a customer, triggered by a specific action.
-For instance, eCommerce sites send transactional (thank you) emails after a purchase has been made.
+For instance, eCommerce sites send transactional (thank you) emails after a purchase.

 Have you received a confirmation email before with the message approving that you have registered for a webinar, bought a book, or booked a flight?
 That's a transactional email.
-A transactional email, for the client, is confirmation and notification that action has been completed.
+For the client, a transactional email is a confirmation and notification that action has been completed.